 In Australia cattle walks loosely.
-Drysdale River station is over 400 hectares and the only indication of ownership of the cow is a mark on its back.
+Drysdale River Station is over 400 hectares and the only indication of ownership of the cow is a mark on its back.
 If there is no such mark, it means that the cow is wild and can be shot, or caught and be marked.

 Cows don’t live in barns like in Europe.
 In order to count or catch them people have to get in a helicopter and look for them.
 It is called muster and can be done with horses, dogs, 4WD, and helicopters.

-The muster is done once a year at the end of the dry season when water level is low and all animals gather near the water source.
+The muster is done once a year at the end of the dry season when the water level is low and all animals gather near the water source.

 Interestingly, the cattle here are only for meat, but not for Australian markets, because their meat is too tough.
 All transports go to the Asian market and Indonesia.
 Okay, enough about the cow subject.

 FAQ (Frequently Asked Questions)

 This is simple.
 When you arrive at Mitchell Falls Campground you can book it there.
 The flight back from Mitchell Falls takes only 7 minutes.